glennhenry/Naruto-Online-Browser/README.md

 ### Features

-- Lightweight: It only loads Naruto Online webpage and that's it.
+- Lightweight: It only loads the Naruto Online webpage.
-- Mute: You can mute the game per-window (no volume slider).
+- Mute: You can mute the game per-window.
+- DevTools: Developer console is enabled with `Ctrl/Cmd+I` (for debugging or HTTP capture)